Explore-In-HMS/common-mobile-services/README.md

   }
 ```

-After adding Geofence, we need to create a Broadcast receiver and define it in AndroidManifest file so that Geofence can be triggered.
+After adding Geofence, we need to create a Broadcast receiver and define it in `AndroidManifest.xml` file so that Geofence can be triggered.

 ```xml
  <receiver android:name=".GeofenceBroadcastReceiver"